-1.3.2 Work Method Statements
+1.3.3 Work Method Statements

-Many worksites require a work method statement before any high risk construction work can start.
-A work method statement is a list of steps that outlines how a job will be done and includes details for any hazards that occur at each step, and what you need to do about them.
+Many worksites require a work method statement before any work can start.
+A work method statement is a list of steps that outlines how a job will be done.
+It also includes any hazards that occur at each step, and what you need to do about them.